aleprivuse/Linux-Basics/Networking/Firewall.md

 - **Outgoing** → you send a request to google.com to access their server
 - **Incoming** → Google sends the page back to you

-### what to do if a virus is inside your server
+### What to do if a virus is inside your server?

-  you should not just block incoming but outcoimg too
+You should not just block incoming but outcoimg too.

 ### Why block outgoing too?